Horatio's Garden – Sheffield and East

 • Programme constraints: The project needed to commence before RHS Chelsea 2024, creating a tight schedule for contracts and tenders

-• Budgetary limitations: As a charity-funded project, budget limitations have required value engineering and some scope reductions
+• Budgetary limitations: As a charity-funded project, budget limitations required value engineering and some scope reductions

-• Coordination with hospital works: The garden's construction has coincided with hospital upgrades and is in close proximity to a National Grid substation, complicating logistics
+• Coordination with hospital works: The garden's construction coincided with hospital upgrades and the garden in close proximity to a National Grid substation, which complicated logistics

 • Relocating a garden with complex logistics: This two-stage project involved transport, storage and build complexities that resulted in unforeseen changes and increased costs.